JeremyGreig/CI_Project_1_JG/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- The quotes used in the "Positive Affirmations" section are provided by Google searches and Wikipedia
+- The webpage outline was provided by Code Institute from the Love Running project
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Bootstrap icons are provided from Bootstrap

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the home page are from Microsoft copilot prompts
-- The images used for the gallery page were taken from this other open source site

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!